- friendship bracelets

-But even if you are not interested in learning how to braid with “extreme” lengths or numbers of loops, you will be able to learn many easy and beautiful loop braids here!
+But even if you aren’t interested in braiding with extreme lengths or numbers of loops, you will be able to find many easy and beautiful loop braids here.
 Check out my “tutorials” page for links.

 (For more about braiding with more loops than 7, see my “Too-many-loops” page.)